 Which leads to the second point of difference.
 Tony tries to rule evenhandedly.
 He’s repeatedly placed in the middle of heated arguments among his own capos…or with neighboring family bosses.
 His first instinct is always to seek a negotiated settlement.
 In any circumstance, his initial concern is, “how do we make this right?”
 Sure, if he doesn’t like the answer, he’ll storm out with eyes flaring.
 But that’s his fallback, not his impulse.

 Trump, from all accounts, absolutely tingles with glee at the sight of two people arguing with each other in the Oval Office.
 It’s blood sport--a source of arousal.
 Sort of like watching Fox and Friends still in his pajamas.
 Seeing others suffer is his serenity.
 But even that is secondary.
-At core, he’s always on the attack; he never concedes or steps back.
+At core, he’s perpetually on the attack; he never concedes or steps back.
 Barack Obama will forever remain in his crosshairs.
 Metaphorically, he drives a gold-plated Bentley with no reverse gear.

 And finally, we come to the issue of self-awareness.

 The novel twist of The Sopranos is that Tony, from beginning to end, seeks the counsel of a female psychiatrist.
 He goes in first because of panic attacks.
 He stays through a drug regimen and exploration of what it meant to be raised by a non-loving mother.
 The therapist bickers and challenges in ways Tony would never accept from anyone else.
 No other woman would be allowed to puncture his shell of toughness and control.
-It’s his ultimate turf war; battling with himself.
+It’s his ultimate turf war…battling with himself.

-Now, can you imagine Donald Trump talking to a therapist?
+Now, can you imagine Donald Trump talking to a female therapist?
 He would spend the first half hour explaining how he dominates the world.
 Then five minutes making a pass.
 Then the rest of the hour explaining why she doesn’t know what she’s doing.
 Exit, stage right—without paying.

 I’ll admit it.
 I sometimes believe that Donald Trump is so victimized by his own toxic mix of denial and narcissism that he may not even know that he’s lying.
 Do polygraphs even work with personality disorders?
 He is consumed with self-regard…but totally incapable of self-awareness.
 His only true friend is the mirror.